ShipEngine/connect-website/README.md

 ### QA / Review
-We use [Vercel](https://vercel.com/) to host the ShipEngine Connect website.
-One of the nice features of Vercel is that it creates a preview URL for every Git branch and PR, so you can see how the site will look in production and share the link with others to review .
+We use [Github Pages](https://pages.github.com/) to host the ShipEngine Connect v1 website.
+There is not currently a live preview associated with pull requests.
+Please test your changes locally and include screenshots in your pull request description when appropriate.

-Just push your changes to your branch/PR and then go to [the Vercel dashboard](https://vercel.com/shipengine) to monitor the build process and get your preview URL.

 ### Releasing to Prod
-Once you've reviewed your changes on the preview website and are happy with them, releasing to production is just a matter of merging to `master` and pushing.
-Vercel will automatically deploy the site to [connect.shipengine.com](https://connect.shipengine.com).
+Once you've reviewed your changes on the preview website and are happy with them, releasing to production is just a matter of merging to `v1` and pushing.
+Github will automatically deploy the site to [connect-v1.shipengine.com](https://connect-v1.shipengine.com).